SiriusHacks/SiriusHacks/README.md

 The adoption is the key after the launch of the project, how to target potential users or markets?
 How many users will be attracted? <br><br>

-### Application
+## Application
-Go to website: [srs.vc](srs.vc) for registration and application, this takes 3 minutes.
+Go to website: [srs.vc](http://srs.vc/#/) for registration and application, this takes 3 minutes.

-Participants has 14 days to prepare the project. (instructions can be found on github：siriushacks/ chia-online-hackathon), and the project should be uploaded after deadline.
+You are required to prepare the following materials for application:
+1) Project details
+2) Slides/video/whitepaper/website which introduces the project
+3) Github repository link (Optional)
+4) Project logo (Optional)

 We will contact you after the project is uploaded, and the limited-edition-NFT will be granted then.<br><br>